michelepagot/pysds011/docs/usage.rst

     pysds011.exe --help

     Usage: pysds011 [OPTIONS] COMMAND [ARGS]...

       pysds011 cli app entry point

     Options:
       --port TEXT          UART port to communicate with dust sensor.
+      --id TEXT            ID of sensor to use.
+If not provided, the driver will internally use FFFF that targets all.

       -v, --verbosity LVL  Either CRITICAL, ERROR, WARNING, INFO or DEBUG --help               Show this message and exit.